kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Stay on top of issues and continually monitor them twice a week and look at attached PRs.
 As Code Freeze gets closer, if there are PRs that have not been merged, move the issue to `At Risk`.
 If there is no activity, ping issue owners on either the issue or the k/k PR.
 - Monitor issues that are `At Risk` closely, almost daily.
 Code Freeze means no new code and keeping tabs on the status of the k/k PR is critical to planning.
 Make decisions if the enhancement should be deferred and work with SIG Leads to determine the best path forward.

+#### Before Code Freeze

+All enhancements going into the release must have their code pull requests in a merge-ready state with approved and lgtm labels applied.
+This includes tests, and docs PRs opened by the due date.
+Due to the Prow queue, this may mean that approved PRs merge shortly after the deadline.

 #### Week of Code Freeze

 - Remove any enhancements that failed to merge their code by the Code freeze deadline.